Salesforce Tracks Deals in Weeks; Your Detroit Program Win Takes 18 Months and Forty People

 How to choose a developer in Detroit

 Pick a partner fluent in automotive sourcing, not generic sales ops.
 Ask them to model an EV program pursuit with a purchasing agent, a resident engineer, and a program manager, and show how a quote revision ties to a BOM change.
-The best teams connect the CRM to your ERP, your project management software, and your business intelligence dashboards so a win drives program setup, timing plans, and reporting without re-entry.
+The best teams connect the CRM to your ERP, your project management software, and your business intelligence (BI) dashboards so a win drives program setup, timing plans, and reporting without re-entry.

 - Pipeline stages mirror the real RFQ-to-PPAP program lifecycle, so status is honest instead of a spreadsheet aside